BeOrNot2Be/PWframework/README.md

+> Abandoned this project; stopped all maintenance as of Mar 26, 2020

 # PersonalWebsite

 Build with Typescript/Angular it is small personal website to show contacts and portfolio projects.
 The whole style is made with neumorphism design and minimalist design.
 The project was build to aim for creating platform for creating easy and fast portfolio websites in future.